chromealex/ecs/Docs/Manual-Deterministic.md

 ### If you are Fixed-Point Math fan

-ME.ECS has FPVector2, FPVector3, FPQuaternion, pfloat and FPMath implementations.
+ME.ECS has sfloat, VecMath class and ME.ECS.Mathematics implementations.
 If you really need to use fixed-point math you can use any of these structs.

 ### Burst

 Now is 2021 and we are currently have no Burst deterministic functions.
 So in burst you can use Fixed-Point Math to be sure all calculations are identical on all platforms.
-It is recommend to use FloatingPoint.High btw.
+It is recommend to use ```FloatingPoint.High``` btw.

 ### Mono/IL2CPP Builds